Death and the City

 Using a small plaza in the Shinjuku district of Tokyo, the competition asked entrants to create a modern solution for an urban cemetery, focusing heavily on the relationship between death, tradition, technology and the bustling culture of Tokyo.
 The only requirement was to utilize urns as the burial method, a process that is widely accepted in Japanese tradition and can afford the creation of a “vertical cemetery”.

-Transcendence is a subterranean columbarium rooted in the heart of downtown Tokyo.
+Our design, Transcendence, is a subterranean columbarium rooted in the heart of downtown Tokyo.
 The primary concept driving the design is the desire to temper the morbid perception of death.
 The project memorializes – and even celebrates – the deceased through the introduction and manipulation of light and nature beneath the city streets.
-Each of the three reflection zones in the project are designed to provide a distinctly different (yet beautiful) user experience and interaction with nature.
+Each of the three reflection zones in the project are designed to provide a distinctly different user experience and interaction with nature.
 Collectively, the reflection zones all serve to temporarily severe the connection between the user and the city (at least for the duration of their visit) and offer a respite from reality.
-Both sound and sight are manipulated to focus a user’s attention on self reflection and meditation.
+Both sound and sight are manipulated to focus the user’s attention on self reflection and meditation.
 Unlike a traditional cemetery, which may serve as a reminder of human mortality, Transcendence playfully interacts with the surrounding city scape.

 As a team, we wanted to create something poetic to create dialogue between the program and the city.
 In Buddhist tradition, a mountain is a symbol of Buddha that represents strength, peace and honour.
 If one looks beyond the city skyline, Mt.
 Fuji looms in the far distance and is part of a group of volcanoes that are known as the “holy mountains”.
 Inspired by this natural form, Transcendence takes on the image of these three mountains, creating a sculptural metaphor in the heart of the city that does not immediately stand out as a symbol of death.